felsheima/DataStructures-Fall24-/README.md

 This repository will contain all of my homework submissions for Data Structures- Fall 2024.

+The following Projects are included in this repository:
+Project1

 To clone this repository, copy and paste the following commands:

 Linux CLI: